r-scoville/r-scoville/README.md

 <br />

 # Updates
-Open to opportunities for student and graduate work placements, especially with one of the following sectors/technologies:
+Open to opportunities for student and graduate work placements.
+I'm particularly keen on:
 - 🌊 Ocean technology and research
 - 🔍 Data and analytics
 - 🌱 Conservation, sustainability, clean technology